guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 While I find a lot of information on the internet, documenting these vast amounts of information is not my strong suit.
 Currently I'm using my browser bookmarks to save all interesting information, but this is far from ideal.
 I would like to try a service called bo.lt which deals with a lot of the issues that can occur when bookmarking interesting items.
 It makes your data persistent, locally saving a backup of each item you bookmark.
 It also lets you add descriptions and categorise the stored items.

 ##### Jelle
 My first big official research!
 I hope to learn how to do proper research on a higher level and make a paper which is publishable.
 I predict I will lose track of the large quantities of information.
 So some proper information management is needed.
 Using web bookmarking services and my e reader’s bookmarking engine I hope to keep track of the relevant information.
 Learn how to set up proper documentation.
 I also need to learn to start writing documentation at the start of the project.
-If I keep the phase high, challenge high and interestingness up I’m able to keep motivated
+If I keep the phase high, challenge high and interestingness up I’m able to keep motivated.

 ##### Results
 * Interviews